-This walking route the perfect getaway from the busy Roman pedestrian paths.
+This walking route is the perfect getaway from the busy Roman pedestrian paths.
 You will discover Rome, its amazing ancient bridges, famous churches, and even an Island, from a different perspective.

 The route is about 2.5 km and it will take you 30 minutes without any stops.
 But why would you not stop, relax and enjoy the tranquility?
 Il dolce far niente as the Italians say…The essence of doing nothing (besides walking!) and enjoying it.

 The footpath is easy to walk, but some comfy shoes are recommended.
 I would suggest taking this route on a clear dry day.
 And, if you have the chance, it’s even more special during a sunrise or sunset!

 Highlights during the tour